 A guest house is usually someone’s home with several rooms converted for guests.
 It includes many motels and b&bs.
 The level of luxury varies significantly depending on the property – some guesthouse may involve a single room whilst some may give you your own private annexe with a pool such as these Spanish guesthouses.

 Camping is one of the cheapest forms of accommodation when travelling in rural areas.
 It’s possible to bring a tent and go wild camping for free in many places.
 If you’d prefer facilities on your doorstep, such as toilets and showers, you can always search for campsites.
 There’s even the option of glamping for those that want the wild thrills of camping with a few modern luxuries such as electricity and a bed.

 For truly experiencing the culture, nothing beats homestay accommodation.
 This involves staying in a local family’s home.
 You can eat home-cooked meals prepared for you and have the chance of learning the language.
 You could even get paid to work as an au pair.

-Couchsurfing is by far the least glamorous form of accommodation; however it could well be the cheapest.
+Couchsurfing is by far the least glamorous form of accommodation; however, it could well be the cheapest.
 If you have friends abroad, they may allow you to sleep on their sofa for free, saving you a lot of money.
-Couchsurfing round strangers’ houses can also be done, but like hitchhiking it takes a lot of trust, plus you’ve got to work up the courage to ask to sleep on someone’s sofa.
+Couchsurfing around strangers’ houses can also be done, but like hitchhiking, it takes a lot of trust, plus you’ve got to work up the courage to ask to sleep on someone’s sofa.